 Mary Ellen Kitchens M. A.

-Heike Matthiesen is one of Germany’s most renowned guitarists and one of the few female guitarists on the worldwide concert scene.
+Heike Matthiesen is one of Germany’s most renowned guitarists and one of the few women guitarists on the worldwide concert scene.
 Born into an opera family in Braunschweig, she grew up in Berlin and in Neu-Isenburg near Offenbach.
 She received her first piano lesson in early childhood but switched to the guitar at 18, beginning her studies at the Frankfurt College of Music just one year later.
 After graduating, she became a master-class pupil of Pepe Romera and participated in numerous master classes at world-class level.
 During her studies she helped out at the Frankfurt Opera orchestra and made guest appearances at the opera houses in Wiesbaden, Darmstadt and Stuttgart.
 Since 1997 she has also been closely connected with the Villa Musica Mainz, consequently performing in many concerts in Rhineland Palatinate, both in various chamber-music ensembles and as a soloist.
 Today she is a freelance soloist and chamber musician, has released four solo CDs and gives concerts worldwide, for example in China, Japan, the USA, Nigeria, Pakistan, Ethiopia, Equatorial Guinea, Tajikistan, and Europe.
-Over the last several years she has become more intensely focused on the works of female composers.
+Over the last several years she has become more intensely focused on the works of women composers.
 Her fourth album, Guitar Ladies, consists solely of works by women and has been highly praised in the specialized press.
-She has been a member of the Archive of Women in Music for many years, is now the repertoire specialist for guitar and has been an active board member since October.
-“For me, playing music by female composers is a matter of the heart.
+She has been a member of the Archiv Frau und Musik for many years, is now the repertoire specialist for guitar and has been an active board member since October.
+“For me, playing music by women composers is a matter of the heart.
 I am overcome again and again when I see how much wonderful music there is to discover!”

 Dr. Vera Lasch